What are Canonical Tags? SEO Guide for Beginners

 How Canonical Tags Work

-The canonical tag is a hint, not a directive.
+As covered above, the canonical tag is a hint, not a directive.
 Google generally respects canonical tags, but it can override them if it believes the signals are contradictory.
 For example, if you set a canonical tag pointing to Page A but your internal links overwhelmingly point to Page B, Google might ignore your canonical and index Page B instead.
+A page should declare only one rel="canonical".
+Google says that in the case of multiple declarations it will likely ignore all of the rel=canonical hints, so a stray duplicate from a plugin or template can quietly disable the tag entirely.

 Canonical tags work cross-domain too.
 If you syndicate content to other websites, those sites can use a canonical tag pointing back to your original page.
 This tells Google that your version is the source, and the syndicated copy should not compete with it in search results.